justindemonte/VE_NTE/README.md

 This repository contains scripts for the simulation study and data analysis in the manuscript "Assessing COVID-19 vaccine effectiveness in observational studies via nested trial emulation" by DeMonte et al.

 Simulations were conducted in R and Python on the longleaf High Performance Computing Cluster at UNC-Chapel Hill.
 The shell scripts in this repository are used to specify global parameters and submit jobs to the Slurm Workload Manager.
-To replicate the simulations, all files under 'sims', including shell scripts, R and Python scripts, should be placed in the same directory.
+To replicate the simulations, all files under ```sims```, including shell scripts, R and Python scripts, should be placed in the same directory.
 The following instructions assume that this directory is ```[user directory]/sims/```.

 Before beginning, users need to create a python virtual environment, ensure that the needed R packages are installed, and create a directory structure according to the following 4 steps.